-10:00 A.M., FRIDAY, MAY 17, 2024 IN-PERSON AND VIA ZOOM (see Cover Letter for Zoom details) 3700 W MAIN STREET, THATCHER, ARIZONA
+9:00 A.M., THURSDAY, MAY 2, 2024 IN-PERSON AND VIA ZOOM (see Cover Letter for Zoom details) 1025 HIGHWAY 90, BENSON, ARIZONA

-I. - L TO ORDER/PLEDGE OF ALLEGIANCE Chair Gomez II.
-MBER ENTITIES' DISCUSSION mmon Critical Issues) Chair Gomez III.
-CAL L TO THE PUBLIC Chair Gomez IV.
-COI LBY & POWELL PRESENTATION James Usevitch v.
+I. - L TO ORDER/PLEDGE OF ALLEGIANCE Chair Robinson II.
+MBER ENTITIES' DISCUSSION mmon Critical Issues) Chair Robinson III.
+CAI L TO THE PUBLIC Chair Robinson IV.
 AC Page No. 1.
 Consent Agenda a.
-Approval of the February 23, 2024 Minutes Chair Gomez 2 2.
+Approval of the February 8, 2024 Minutes Chair Robinson 1 2.
+Election of Officers for the Administrative Council Keith Dennis 4 3.
 Fiscal Year 2025 Budget Items a.
-Sustainability of Fund Balance (discussion only) Keith Dennis 6 Discussion and possible action to approve the FY 2025 Assessment Schedule Keith Dennis 8 c.
-Discussion and possible action to approve the proposed FY 2025 SEAGO Budget Dina Curtiss 10 3.
-Discussion and possible action to approve to authorize the Executive Director to publish a request for proposals, evaluate proposals received, and enter into a contract with a qualified consultant for Graham County Housing Feasibility Study as requested by staff William Osbourne 12 4.
-Discussion and possible action to approve Fiscal Year 2025 AAA Provisional Subaward Recommendation Celeste Vasquez s 13
+Sustainability of Fund Balance (discussion only) Keith Dennis 5 Discussion and possible action to recommend approval of the FY 2025 Assessment Schedule Keith Dennis 7 Discussion and possible action to recommend approval of the proposed FY 2025 SEAGO Budget Dina Curtiss 9 4.
+Discussion and possible action to recommend approval to authorize the Executive Director to publish a request for proposals, evaluate proposals received, and enter into a contract with a qualified consultant for Graham County Housing Feasibility Study as requested by staff William Osbourne 10